typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-unnecessary-type-parameters.md

 ---
-description: 'Disallow type parameters that only appear once.'
+description: 'Disallow type parameters that only appear once'
 ---

 > 🛑 This file is source code, not the primary documentation location! 🛑